x8BitRain/webXash/README.md

 - Writing `quit` or `exit` in the console _should_ reload the page.
 If it doesn't, refresh manually.
 - Pressing Ctrl+W (crouch jumping) tries to close the page on most browsers, the only thing possible to prevent the tab from closing is to show a warning message where you can cancel the close.
 I recommend playing with fullscreen enabled because as Ctrl+W does not close the tab in fullscreen.
+- Save manager is disabled when CS 1.6 is selected.

 ## FAQs